Consensys/doc.web3signer/docs/HowTo/Get-Started/Build-From-Source.md

 ---
-description: Building EthSigner from source code
+description: Building Eth2Signer from source code
 ---

 # Build from source